idleberg/Bootstrap-Listr/README.md

 To change the default highlighter.js theme, you can run `gulp hljs`.
 Just make sure you haven't merged your assets prior to this.
 You can merge your assets afterwards using `gulp merge`.

-For your convenience, you can also run `setup.sh` to install all Node packages and the setup tasks.
+For your convenience, you can also run `tools/setup.sh` to install all Node packages and the setup tasks.

 ### CDN